creditbard/creditbard/README.md

 Please don't email `openai-chatgpt@git-acme.xyz`.

 If you wish to support the maintaining of the git-acme.xyz domain, you can donate ETH/tokens to `danimesq.eth`.

+This profile is available [both at Github and Gitlab](http://gitabc.xyz/#/fromchatgpt)!